-Also the name Sanskrit-speaking invaders of India gave themselves in the ancient texts, from which early 19c.
-European philologists (Friedrich Schlegel, 1819, who linked the word with German Ehre "honor") applied it to the ancient people we now call Indo-Europeans (suspecting that this is what they called themselves); this use is attested in English from 1851.
-The term fell into the hands of racists, and in German from 1845 it was specifically contrasted to Semitic (Lassen).
+Also the name Sanskrit-speaking invaders of India gave themselves in the ancient texts.
+Thus it was the word early 19c.
+European philologists (Friedrich Schlegel, 1819, who linked it with German Ehre "honor") applied to the ancient people we now call Indo-Europeans, suspecting that this is what they called themselves.
+This use is attested in English from 1851.
+In German from 1845 it was specifically contrasted to Semitic (Lassen).

-German philologist Max Müller (1823-1900) popularized the term in his writings on comparative linguistics, recommending it as the name (replacing Indo-European, Indo-Germanic, Caucasian, Jshortened) for the group of related, inflected languages connected with these peoples, mostly found in Europe but also including Sanskrit and Persian.
-Arian was used in this sense from 1839 (and is more philologically correct), but this spelling caused confusion with Arian, the term in ecclesiastical history.
+German philologist Max Müller (1823-1900) popularized Aryan in his writings on comparative linguistics, recommending it as the name (replacing Indo-European, Indo-Germanic, Caucasian, Japhetic) for the group of related, inflected languages connected with these peoples, mostly found in Europe but also including Sanskrit and Persian.
+The spelling Arian was used in this sense from 1839 (and is more philologically correct), but it caused confusion with Arian, the term in ecclesiastical history.

-Gradually replaced in comparative linguistics c.
+Aryan was gradually replaced in comparative linguistics c.
 1900 by Indo-European, except when used to distinguish Indo-European languages of India from non-Indo-European ones.
-Used in Nazi ideology to mean "member of a Caucasian Gentile race of Nordic type."
-As an ethnic designation, however, it is properly limited to Indo-Iranians (most justly to the latter) and has fallen from general academic use since the Nazi era.
+From the 1920s Aryan began to be used in Nazi ideology to mean "member of a Caucasian Gentile race of Nordic type."
+As an ethnic designation, however, it is properly limited to Indo-Iranians (most justly to the latter) and has fallen from general academic use since the Nazis adopted it.